fiskaltrust/interface-doc/doc/appendix-de-kassensichv/reference-tables/reference-tables.md

 - Single recordings module (DE: Einzelaufzeichnungsmodul)
 - Master data module (DE: Stammdatenmodul)
-- Cash register closing module (DE: Kassenabschlussmodul)
+- Cashpoint closing module (DE: Kassenabschlussmodul)

 Each module consists of several files.
 In the following we will go into the individual modules and look at the files and data contained in them.